teodesian/Selenium-Remote-Driver/README.md

 ## WARNING

-Selenium has essentially been leapfrogged technologically by Puppetteer (using Chrome Dev tools directly).
-Use [Chrome::DevToolsProtocol][dt] instead of this unless you want to be frustrated by a tool which doesn't do half of what you want.
+Selenium has essentially been leapfrogged technologically by [Playwright][pw]. (using the devtools protocol for all browsers) Use [Chrome::DevToolsProtocol][dt] instead of this unless you want to be frustrated by a tool which doesn't do half of what you want.
 Even then you are probably shooting yourself in the foot not using Javascript directly to automate the testing of webpages.